thoughtspot/rest-api-sdk/Java/doc/controllers/database.md

 # Get Tables

+Note: This endpoint is applicable only for on-prem deployments.

-To list all the schemas in a database in Falcon, use this endpoint.
+To list all the tables in a schema of a database in Falcon, use this endpoint.

 ```java
 CompletableFuture<List<String>> getTablesAsync(